Are you part of DC’s global learning ecosystem?

 Washington, DC is a global city, connected to the wider world though its people, institutions, organizations, and businesses.
 As the nation’s capital, we have embassies; international organizations, like the OAS and the World Bank; the US State Department and other federal agencies with global missions and reach; think tanks, universities, news agencies, and NGOs; museums, cultural institutions, and artists; and global companies from every sector, including the hospitality industry.
 The city is a magnet for international visitors and international students.
 And it is an increasingly diverse city with resident multilingual immigrant populations, transforming the character of our local neighborhoods and community life.
 This vibrant global city represents not only a huge wealth of expertise, resources, and opportunities; it also supports a range of careers and economic activity requiring language skills, global competencies, and relevant experience.

 With all the advantages that these unique and extensive global assets provide, we should expect that our city’s young people would grow up global, and that many would be on a pathway to pursue globally connected careers.
 But this is far from the case.
 Washington, DC is a city sharply divided by race and class, and despite the geographic proximity, most children grow up in a hometown DC far removed from this “global capital.”
-While DC public school students and educators have long benefited from amazing partnerships and unique opportunities, like the Embassy Adoption Program, these have tended to be inequitably available, episodic, and discontinuous.
-Despite significant progress in recent decades, the state of global education and language learning in our schools remains far short of what it could be, and continues to be largely shaped by race, economics, demographics, geography, and school.
+While DC public school students and educators have long benefited from amazing partnerships and unique opportunities, like DCPS’s Embassy Adoption Program and Study Abroad Program, these have tended to be inequitably available, episodic, and discontinuous.
+Despite progress in recent decades, the state of global education and language learning in our schools remains far short of what it could be, and continues to be largely shaped by race, economics, demographics, geography, and school.
 What we believe is most pernicious is the stubbornly enduring and pervasive mindset that global education, language learning, study abroad, and international careers are suitable pursuits only for “some kids” and not for others.

 The DC Global Learning Ecosystem Project